Why do students choose to attend GVSU and the College Student Affairs Leadership program?

 Where can I find information about assistantships outside of the CSAL program?

-The Office of Graduate Studies lists open academic-year assistantship positions as they become available.
+The Graduate School lists open academic-year assistantship positions as they become available.
 These openings are found here.
 The Student Employment website also lists available assistantships.
 The website can be found by found here.

 What is SAGA?